UliPrantz/HPI-FSR-Pi-Terminal/README.md

 4. Change into the project with: `cd flutter_terminal`

+5. Edit the `env.example.yaml` in a way that it works for you and copy/rename it to `env.yaml` for example with: `mv env.example.yaml env.yaml`

-5. Generate all the files that need code generation with: `flutter_terminal % flutter pub run build_runner build`
+6. Generate all the files that need code generation with: `flutter pub run build_runner build`

-6. Build the flutter bundle with: `flutter build bundle`
+7. Build the flutter bundle with: `flutter build bundle`

 ## Compiling the app